onedr0p/home-ops/README.md

 | k8s external services (BGP) | `192.168.69.0/24` |
 | k8s pods                    | `10.69.0.0/16`    |
 | k8s services                | `10.96.0.0/16`    |

-In my network Calico is configured with BGP on my Opnsense router.
-Instead of the standard way of using Metallb this allows me to advertize a load balancer using `externalIPs` on my Kubernetes services without needing Metallb.
-Another benefit to this is that I can directly hit any pods IP directly from any device on my local network.

 ## :man_shrugging:&nbsp; DNS